- Attendance + Participation………………………………………………………………………………………. 20%

 - If you plan to seek funding for your work at some point, you’ll find multiple guides for grant-seeking and proposal-writing.
 See, for instance, Joseph Levine’s “Guide for Writing a Funding Proposal” (updated April 5, 2015), Adam Pzreworski and Frank Salomon’s “On the Art of Writing Proposals: Some Candid Suggestions for Applications to Social Science Research Council Competitions” (1995), and the Foundation Center’s “Introduction to Proposal Writing” short courses.
 And of course Sage has a whole bunch of expensive books about grant-writing; you can find them in the library or request them via interlibrary loan.

 Please note: if you’d like to use this class to begin executing your research – that is, to move beyond proposing toward implementing some of the methods you’ve proposed – you’re welcome to do so, and I’m happy to provide assistance.
 Talk to me.
 Yet it’s still in your best interest to spend some time developing a thoughtful, thorough research proposal, for a number of reasons:

 - because you’ll need to know how write good proposals in order to get your foot in the door: to get funding or a fellowship, to get accepted into a competitive PhD program, etc.

 - because it’s very common to underestimate the value of planning; many students jump right into execution without posing meaningful research questions or establishing end goals;

-- because the time you spend writing proposals isn’t deferring “the real work”; proposal-writing is Proposal-writing incites and frames the initial stages of your research, it provides purpose and momentum to your work, and it gives you an opportunity to get feedback – to identify bugs or ethical quandaries – before you unleash your work on the world.
+- because the time you spend writing proposals isn’t deferring “the real work”; proposal-writing is research.
+Proposal-writing incites and frames the initial stages of your research, it provides purpose and momentum to your work, and it gives you an opportunity to get feedback – to identify bugs or ethical quandaries – before you unleash your work on the world.